 The front facade of the Baroque church was designed by Borromini, Bernini’s main rival.
 Construction started just two years after the completion of Bernini’s Fountain of the Four Rivers, right in front of the building.
 The church was completed in 1670.

-The Piazza Navona is situated in the historic center of Rome, west of the Pantheon.
-It is one of Rome’s liveliest squares, with many outdoor cafes, restaurants and night clubs in the neighborhood.
+Piazza Navona is situated in the historic center of Rome, west of the Pantheon.
+It is one of Rome’s liveliest squares, with many outdoor cafés, restaurants and nightclubs in the neighborhood.